Metnew/suicrux/README.md

 ### Also:

 > Have a question?
-Ask it. :wink:
+Ask! :wink:

 PRs, and issues are welcome :smiling_imp: